Summary of Power of Character in Leadership PDF by Myles Munroe

 Tests and Temptations Are the Litmus Test for True Character

-The three major types of temptations that all human beings experience are the test of the appetites, the test of fame, and the test of power.
-Also there are 5 areas where we will be tested to prove the strength of our character
+The three major types of temptations that all human beings experience are the test of appetites, the test of fame, and the test of power.
+Also, there are 5 areas where we will be tested to prove the strength of our character